 The French Club welcomes all those interested in speaking French and in learning about French and francophone cultures.
-Our director of language instruction in French, Dr. Kelly Sax, serves as faculty director, assisted each year by a graduate student coordinator.
+Our director of language instruction in French, Kelly Kasper, serves as faculty director, assisted by Shane O'Bannon and Clara Miller-Broomfield.
 The aim of the French Club is to offer enrichment activities for current Indiana University French students, while also exposing the broader campus and Bloomington communities to aspects of French and francophone culture.

 French Club traditions